MorrisMA/M65C02A/README.md

 The OSX prefix instruction also allows the programmer to select stack-relative addressing.
-To support this important addressing mode, OSX can be combined with SIZ, OSX, and with IND and SIZ, OIS.
+To support this important addressing mode, OSX can be combined with SIZ (OSZ), and with IND and SIZ (OIS).
 These three prefix instructions can be applied to all ALU instructions except the post-indexed zero page addressing mode instructions and jump instructions.
 (Currently, stack-relative jump instructions are not supported, but there is sufficient microprogram